Change management bottom up or top down

 Appreciate Competing Values, Inquire Within

-No one individual, or leader, can change a culture, only when a majority acts on change and localizes change can the majority not only commit to the change, but find a commitment to change by contributing themselves to the evolution of the change.
+No one individual, or leader, can change a culture, only when a majority acts on change and localizes change can the majority not only commit to the change, but find a commitment to change by contributing themselves to change evolution.
 People conform because it helps them escape uncertainty.

 When you appreciate organization culture you realize change sticks through with majority.
-Planning with Appreciative Inquiry works because the facilitation relies the system who live the experience to build the future state of what could be.
+Planning with Appreciative Inquiry works because the system facilitation relies those who live the experience to build the future state of what could be.

 I've built onto Kotter's 8 steps in my work (http://www.matchboxgroup.com).
 Like you, I believe the culture needs to be addressed from the beginning.